khulnasoft/ai/packages/core/README.md

 ## Community

-The Vercel AI SDK community can be found on [GitHub Discussions](https://github.com/vercel/ai/discussions) where you can ask questions, voice ideas, and share your projects with other people.
+The KhulnaSoft AI SDK community can be found on [GitHub Discussions](https://github.com/khulnasoft/ai/discussions) where you can ask questions, voice ideas, and share your projects with other people.

 ## Contributing

-Contributions to the Vercel AI SDK are welcome and highly appreciated.
-However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/vercel/ai/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to Vercel AI SDK.
+Contributions to the KhulnaSoft AI SDK are welcome and highly appreciated.
+However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/khulnasoft/ai/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to KhulnaSoft AI SDK.

 ## Authors

-This library is created by [Vercel](https://vercel.com) and [Next.js](https://nextjs.org) team members, with contributions from the [Open Source Community](https://github.com/vercel/ai/graphs/contributors).
+This library is created by [Vercel](https://vercel.com) and [Next.js](https://nextjs.org) team members, with contributions from the [Open Source Community](https://github.com/khulnasoft/ai/graphs/contributors).